Advanced Usage

 solvers, or solver libraries, then it could be helpful to have a look at the

-direct MiniZinc output on stderr
+direct MiniZinc output on stderr.
+The CLIInstance class now has

-experimental support for to write the output from stderr
+experimental support for to write the output from stderr to a file and to

-enable verbose compilation and solving (using the command line -v
+enable verbose compilation and solving (using the command line -v flag).

-The former is enable by providing a pathlib.Path
+The former is enable by providing a pathlib.Path object as the

-parameter to any solving method.
+debug_output parameter to any solving method.
 Similarly, the verbose flag

-is triggered by setting the verbose
+is triggered by setting the verbose parameter to True.
+The following

 fragment shows capture the verbose output of a model that contains trace

-statements (which are also captured on stderr
+statements (which are also captured on stderr):

 import minizinc